kahramanemir/Neuron-Training/README.md

 ## 📩 Contact

-For support or contributions, open an issue or pull request on [GitHub](https://github.com/your-repo-link)[.](https://github.com/your-repo-link)
+For any inquiries or contributions, feel free to open an issue or pull request on GitHub.